-The following tactics for growing your practice will fall into one or more of these three camps.
+The following tactics for growing your medical practice will fall into one or more of these three camps.
 Without further ado, let’s see the options you have at your disposal.

 1. Become a Patient-centered Practice

-Growing your practice means gaining more patients.
+Growing your medical practice means gaining more patients.
 The purpose of getting to know your patients is to target your efforts towards them.
 It sounds self-explanatory, but the shift to patient-centered care is relatively recent.

 Before, the focus was on treating the condition, without taking a person’s contextual situation and individuality into consideration.
 Now, by implementing patient-centered care, you engage your patients, get to known them, and work with them.

 This, of course, starts before any patient even walks through your door.
 To increase your patients, you must focus on who is most likely to match up with your practice.